 Volunteers are critical to organizations like ours.
-To help you find the right fit and make the most of your volunteer experience, please complete our online volunteer application form.
+To help you find the right fit and make the most of your volunteer experience, please register to become a volunteer.

-Our Volunteer Coordinator is always available to answer any questions you may have.
+Our Coordinator of Volunteer Programs is always available to answer any questions you may have.

 905-687-3914 ext.
 544

 Alzheimer Society volunteers are people like you that want to make a difference in their community.
 Join us and you will have a chance to:

 - Help make life better for those living with dementia

 - Help improve the quality of community life